mattocallaghan/FLOWER/README.md

 The contrastive term applies synthetic E(B-V) reddening (0.01-0.3 mag) and encourages the model to assign low probability to artificially reddened stars.

 ## Data Structure
+Data should all appear in the Data folder and should match the naming convention outlined in datasets.py and the configs.

 FLOWER processes raw Gaia DR3 + Pan-STARRS1 (PS1) observational data with optional 2MASS infrared photometry. **All coordinate transformations, color calculations, and absolute magnitude computations happen during training within the evidence maximization loss function.**